Peter1907/recipe-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 BLOG APPLICATION <a name="about-project"></a>
+# 📖 RECIPE APP <a name="about-project"></a>

-**BLOG APPLICATION** is a classic example of a blog website implemented using the Ruby on Rails Frawework.
+**RECIPE APP** is a full-stack application that can allow users to create accounts, login, add their different types of food and recipes, and to generate a shopping list for every recipe they have.
-The application is a fully functional website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.
+The user can also have access to a 'public recipes' page without the need for logging in.

 ## 🛠 Built With <a name="built-with"></a>